 For a low-budget direct-to-video horror film, this film is much better than one would expect.
 While the story is fairly basic, it’s still engaging and moves at a pretty good pace.
 Luckily, this movie is only 83 minutes long, so it never overstays its welcome.
 As for the acting, it’s not really anything special, but everyone still does a decent job.
 The characters aren’t given much in terms of personality, but you’re never annoyed or bored by them.
 In terms of stand-outs, Irene Miracle is pretty fun with her sarcastic quips and sassy attitude.
 Paul Le Mat is alright, but it does somewhat feel like he’s just going through the motions.
 David Schmoeller’s direction is pretty solid, especially when it comes to the POV shots of the puppets.
 Plus, the movie has plenty of violence, nudity, and blood to keep you entertained.

 Of course, the real highlights of the movie and the real reason to see it are the puppets.
-While their screen-time is limited at around 10-15 minutes, they’re still the best part.
-Not only are the puppets well-designed and each have a unique look, but the stop-motion animation is top notch.
-The stop-motion was done by animator David Allen, who worked with Band before and would continue up until his death.
-Given than Allen was nominated for an Oscar for Young Sherlock Holmes, it’s not surprise the animation is superb.
+While their screen time is limited to around 10-15 minutes, they’re still the best part.
+Not only are the puppets well-designed, and each has a unique look, but the stop-motion animation is top-notch.
+The stop-motion was done by animator David Allen, who had worked with Band before and would continue until his death.
+Given that Allen was nominated for an Oscar for Young Sherlock Holmes, it’s not a surprise the animation is superb.
 Allen really helps bring the puppets to life, giving their movements a very uneasy feel and look.
 While it would have been preferable to have them here more, they still end up stealing the show.
 Overall, in spite of the puppets’ limited screen-time and a fairly basic story, Puppet Master is still worth a watch.